noraalobaidi/TASK-React-ChatApp-Axios/README.md

 ## 🚪 Fetch rooms

 1. Import `axios`.
-2. In `stores/roomStore.js` create a `fetchRooms` function ( make sure to use : async , await, try and catch )
+2. In `stores/roomStore.js` create a `fetchRooms` function.
+3. Add a `try catch` statement.
+4. In the `catch` code block, console log the error.
-3. Call our fetch rooms endpoint, store the response in `this.rooms`.
+5. Call our fetch rooms endpoint, store the response in `this.rooms`.
+6. Remember that `axios` is asynchronous, so don't forget to add `async and await`.
-4. FetchRooms should be triggered once App is rendered.
+7. FetchRooms should be triggered once App is rendered.

 ## ➕ Create a room